amatullahaloula/plastic_collection/README.md

 ---

-## 🎯 About the Project
+ About the Project

-The **Ashesi Campus Plastic Collection Management & Reward System** is a final year project designed to address plastic waste management challenges on university campuses.
+The Ashesi Campus Plastic Collection Management & Reward System is a final year project designed to address plastic waste management challenges on university campuses.
 The system provides a digital platform that connects students, cleaners, and administrators to create a seamless, incentivized recycling ecosystem.

-### The Problem
+ The Problem
 - ❌ Plastic waste accumulation on campus
 - ❌ Lack of recycling incentives for students
 - ❌ Inefficient waste collection systems
 - ❌ Poor tracking and accountability

-### Our Solution
+ Our Solution
 - ✅ **Financial Rewards**: Students earn **1 GHS per bottle** collected
 - ✅ **Real-time Tracking**: Monitor collection requests and rewards
 - ✅ **Transparent Process**: Clear visibility of the entire collection lifecycle